mlundine/ShorelineSandbox/README.md

              transect_spacing,
              which_spacedelta):
 	"""
-    	Spatial analysis for satellite shoreline data
+    	Spatial series analysis for satellite shoreline data.

-	Will save timeseries plot
-	(raw, resampled, de-trended, de-meaned) and autocorrelation plot.
+	Will save spatial series plot (raw, resampled, de-trended, de-meaned) and autocorrelation plot.

-	Will also output analysis results to a csv (result.csv)
+	Will also output analysis results to a csv (result.csv).

     	inputs:
     	csv_path (str): path to the shoreline timeseries csv should have columns 'transect_id' and 'position'